Skip to contents

 Summary

-1. Posterior probability calculations for treatment effects
+1. Basic probability calculations for binary endpoints

-3. Go/NoGo/Gray decision frameworks with customizable thresholds
+2. Go/NoGo/Gray decision framework with customizable thresholds